dkkinyua/python-projects/README.md

 # python-projects
-Small projects created by Python.
+Small projects created by Python created by dkkinyua.